 - Toilet: 50 cfm

 - Shower: 50 cfm

 - Bathtub: 50 cfm

 Remember that it's always better to choose a more powerful replacement bathroom exhaust fan than you actually need to be assured of adequate air exchange.

-Check the Bathroom Vent Noise Level
+Determine What Bathroom Vent Noise Level You Want